-Resampling the image
+Resampling the image/mask

 - resampledPixelSpacing [None]: List of 3 floats (>= 0), sets the size of the voxel in (x, y, z) plane when resampling.
-A value of 0 is replaced with the spacing for that dimension as it is in the original (non-resampled) mask, thereby enabling only in-plane resampling, for example.

-- interpolator [sitkBSpline]: SimpleITK constant or string name thereof, sets interpolator to use for resampling.
-Enumerated value, possible values:

-- sitkNearestNeighbor (= 1)

-- sitkLinear (= 2)
+A value of 0 is replaced with the spacing for that dimension as it is in the original (non-resampled) image or mask.
+For example, to perform only in-plane resampling, the x and y values alone should be edited (e.g.: [2,2,0]).
+In-plane resolution is always relative to image acquisition plane (i.e. axial, coronal or sagittal). - interpolator [sitkBSpline]: SimpleITK constant or string name thereof, sets interpolator to use for resampling.
+The choice of interpolator is only applied to resampling images, while sitkNearestNeighbor is always used for resampling masks in order to preserve label values.
+Enumerated value, possible values: - sitkNearestNeighbor (= 1) - sitkLinear (= 2)

 - sitkBSpline (= 3)

 - sitkGaussian (= 4)

 - sitkLabelGaussian (= 5)

 - sitkHammingWindowedSinc (= 6)

 - sitkCosineWindowedSinc (= 7)

 - sitkWelchWindowedSinc (= 8)

 - sitkLanczosWindowedSinc (= 9)

 - sitkBlackmanWindowedSinc (= 10)

 - padDistance [5]: Integer, ≥ 0, set the number of voxels pad cropped tumor volume with during resampling.
 Padding occurs in new feature space and is done on all faces, i.e. size increases in x, y and z direction by 2padDistance.
 Padding is needed for some filters (e.g. LoG).
 Value of padded voxels are set to original gray level intensity, padding does not exceed original image boundaries.
 N.B.
 After application of filters image is cropped again without padding.